amirulshafiq98/mochi_icecream/README.md

 PCA interpretation indicated that Cluster 4 individuals valued creaminess, sweetness, and honey flavour.
 These sensory traits may serve as optimisation targets in future formulation development.

 ## Data Preparation with SQL & dbt

+The initial raw data is ingested into the PostgreSQL database via a Python script located at `scripts/Import Excel.py`.
+This script handles the secure connection to the database and uploads the raw Excel data, which is then further transformed using dbt within the PostgreSQL environment.

 Before performing any analysis in Python, raw sensory evaluation data was ingested and transformed using SQL and dbt: